Yatton: 20th century

 In 1922 the site formerly known as 'The Pound' was purchased and the Yatton Parish War Memorial was erected.
 The memorial is located at Top Scaur, at the Congresbury end of the High Street, and is inscribed with the names of Yatton villagers who died in the First and Second World Wars.
 Each year on Remembrance Sunday a march is held from St Mary's Church to the memorial, where wreaths are laid by villagers and local organisations.

 The village has continued to increase in size with several new developments planned or currently being constructed north of the railway station near North End Road and Arnold's Way.
 Development to the south and east of the village has made the villages of Yatton, Claverham and Cleeve almost continuous as far as the A370.
 Cadbury House Country Club is being developed to become a 60-room hotel and leisure centre.

-The hamlet of North End lies to the north of the Arnold's Way roundabout, just before the junction for Kingston Seymour, and contains between 15 and 20 properties, including a number of farms and the Bridge Inn hotel.
+The hamlet of North End lies to the north of the North End roundabout, just before the junction for Kingston Seymour, and contains around 30 properties, including a number of farms and the Bridge Inn hotel.